hmartos/pub-sub-messaging-service/README.md

 # Pub/Sub Messaging Service

-This project is a self-hosted Pub/Sub implementation with [NodeJS](https://nodejs.org/) and [Docker](https://www.docker.com/) for real time notifications.
+This self-hosted service is a Pub/Sub messaging implementation for real time notifications with [NodeJS](https://nodejs.org/) and [Docker](https://www.docker.com/).

-The publisher(s) can send messages to the subscriber(s) through an HTTP request to a Restful API powered by [Express] and [Socket.IO](https://socket.io/).
+The publisher(s) can send messages to the subscriber(s) through an HTTP request to a RESTful API powered by [Express](https://expressjs.com/) and [Socket.IO](https://socket.io/).

 ## Getting started

 ### Local environment

-You can easily setup a local environment for this project by cloning the repository, installing the dependencies with `npm install`, and executing the command `npm run start` to start the Pub/Sub messaging service.
+You can setup a local environment for this project by cloning the repository, installing the dependencies with `npm install`, and executing the command `npm run start` to start the Pub/Sub Messaging Service.

 The service will be listening at `http://localhost:3000`.

 ### Running with Docker

-You can run the `pub-sub-messaging-service` Docker image with `docker run --rm -p "3000:3000" pub-sub-messaging-service`
+You can run the [Docker image](https://hub.docker.com/repository/docker/hmartos/pub-sub-messaging-service) in an ephimeral container executing `docker run --rm -p "3000:3000" hmartos/pub-sub-messaging-service`

 ## Connecting a client (Subscriber)

 Clients can subscribe to the messages sent by publishers using the [Socket.IO client](https://socket.io/docs/v4/client-installation/) or with a standard [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).

-## Using the Socket.IO client
+### Using the Socket.IO client (Recomended)

 You can suscribe a client to receive notifications using `socket.io-client` library.
 Example: